Creamed Honey: Why We Love It and How to Make It!Updated: June 27, 2017Healthy Living

-Creamed honey is considered the crème de la crème of raw honey.
+Consumers consider creamed honey the crème de la crème of raw honey.
 Often, retailers and wholesalers sell it at a premium price.
-This is the case no matter whether plain or flavored, directly from a local beekeeper or off the shelf at the healthfood store is still a pricey endeavor.
+This is the case no matter whether plain or flavored.
+Purchasing directly from a local beekeeper or off the shelf at the healthfood store is still a pricey endeavor.

-From a practical standpoint, I’ve always preferred creamed honey to liquid honey because it makes less of a mess in the kitchen when the kids are making breakfast or grabbing a spoonful for a healthy pick-me-up after school.
+From a practical standpoint, I prefer creamed honey to liquid honey.
+This is because its thickness makes less of a mess in the kitchen when the kids are making breakfast or grabbing a spoonful after school.

 No sticky drips on the floor, table, or counters to clean up!

-From a nutritional point of view, consumers often assume that the premium price of quality creamed honey especially if it is flavored with herbs or fruit is a sign that it is healthier than liquid versions.
+From a nutritional point of view, consumers often assume that the premium price of creamed honey indicates a healthier product.
+This is especially true if flavored with herbs or fruit.

 Another common misconception is that whipping liquid honey like butter transforms it into creamed.
 Adding air to the honey is incorrectly assumed to achieve that delectably smooth texture that is so enjoyable off the spoon or infinitely spreadable on toast.

 Are either of these assumptions actually true?
-And, if not, could creamed honey be easily made at home from less expensive but just as nutritious, local liquid honey?
+Is it possible for honey fans to easily make creamed honey at home from less expensive but just as nutritious, local liquid honey?
 This would certainly save money!
-DIY creamed honey would also allow for unique flavor combinations or just to enjoy a fun project with the kids?
+DIY creamed honey would also allow for unique flavor combinations or just to enjoy a fun project with the kids.

 Is Creamed Honey More Nutritious or Beneficial?

-Many honey fans are surprised to learn that creamed honey does not confer any additional benefits to liquid honey in terms of quality, nutrition, or natural antibiotic value.
-This assuming both are completely unheated and unfiltered of course.
+Many fans are surprised to learn that creamed honey does not confer any additional health benefits compared to liquid honey.
+There is no difference in terms of quality, nutrition, or natural antibiotic value.
+Of course, this assumes both are completely unheated and unfiltered.

 In my experience, local honey is more readily available in a liquid state when purchased directly from a beekeeper.
-Creamed honey usually comes from artisanal producers who might not live in your neck of the woods, hence the benefits of consuming raw honey that came from the nectar of plants in your vicinity would be lost.
+Creamed honey usually comes from artisanal producers who might not live in your neck of the woods.
+Hence, the benefits of raw honey derived from the nectar of plants in your vicinity would be lost.

-What if local raw honey purchased inexpensively and in bulk directly from the beekeeper could be easily creamed yourself?
-Would you prefer this instead?
+What if you could easily cream local raw honey purchased inexpensively and in bulk from a beekeeper?
+Wouldn’t you prefer this instead?
 I know I do!
-Here’s a video on sourcing the best raw honey I filmed to show you how to start with the optimal type of honey for your location.
+Here’s a video on sourcing the best raw honey I filmed to show you where to start.

 How is Creamed Honey Made?

 On the contrary, creamed honey is crystallized, not whipped.
-Whipping honey is actually very damaging as it introduces oxygen, moisture and potentially pathogenic microbes into the mix.
+Whipping liquid honey is actually very damaging as it introduces oxygen, moisture and potentially pathogenic microbes into the mix.
 Do not do it!
 It is very destructive to this living superfood.

-Whipping will also not produce quality creamed honey, so be wary of recipes that recommend this approach.
+Whipping will also not produce quality creamed honey.
+Be wary of recipes that recommend this approach.

 Crystallized honey can be re-liquefied by placing the jar in a pan of warm water not to exceed 117 ºF/ 47 ºC.
-In my experience, though, this is not a convenient process nor is it totally reliable for liquefying larger chunks of crystallized honey in a reasonable period of time.
+In my experience, though, this is not a convenient process nor is it totally reliable.
+Larger chunks of crystallized honey do not readily liquefy in a reasonable period of time.

 Instead of Creaming Honey, the Honey Industry Heats It

-The modern honey industry found the natural crystallization process inconvenient too and so decided to heat treat honey on a large scale basis so it would no longer solidify at all.
+The modern honey industry found the natural crystallization process inconvenient too.
+The commercial solution is to heat treat honey on a large scale so that it would no longer solidify at all.
 This keeps industrialized honey looking presentable on store shelves for long periods of time.
 Of course, the expedient approach of heating honey destroys the enzymes, probiotics, and makes it toxic too.
 But, in the world of big business, this is inconsequential.
-Profits are most important to these corporations who figure most consumers don’t know any better anyway.
+Profits are most important to these corporations who figure most consumers don’t know any better.

-Unfortunately, the honey industry has taken this dishonest attitude of “what the consumer doesn’t know, lines our pockets really well” has been taken an unsavory step further by the honey industry in recent years.
+Unfortunately, the honey industry has taken this dishonest attitude of “what the consumer doesn’t know, lines our pockets really well” an unsavory step further in recent years.

 Most large scale honey manufacturers have replaced the honey either partially or entirely with honey flavored corn syrup!
 To avoid this scam, you really must source your honey from a local beekeeper, small producer, or reputable retailer to be sure of authenticity.
 Buying honey from large store or supermarket chains virtually guarantees that the honey is fake (1).